WindhoverLabs/juicer/README.md

 This will run all unit tests on juicer and generate a test coverage report for you.
 After `make` is done, the test coverage report can be found on `build/coverage/index.html`.

 ## Dwarf Support <a name="dwarf_support"></a>
+At the moment `juicer` follows the DWARF4 specification, which is the standard in all versions of gcc at the moment.
+If this changes, then this document will be updated accordingly.

-As juicer evolves, our dwarf support will grow and evolve as well.
+As juicer evolves, dwarf support will grow and evolve as well.
 At the moment, we don't adhere to a particular DWARF version as we add support to the things that we need for our code base, which is airliner.
 In other words, we *mostly* support `C` code, or `C++` code without any cutting edge/modern features.
 For example, modern features such as `templates` or `namespaces` are not supported.
 If juicer finds these things in your elf files, it will simply ignore them.
 To have a more concrete idea of what we *do* support in the DWARF, take a look at the table below which records all DWARF tags we support.

 ### Dwarf Tags
 | Name | Description |